 2.2 Yeast Breads

-• White Bread: A versatile staple that can be used for sandwiches, toast, or enjoyed fresh.
+- White Bread: A classic you can use for sandwiches, toast, or just eating fresh.

 2.3 Specialty Breads